Undergraduate major: linguistics (BA)

 Current syntactic theory examined through analysis of data sets, readings in recent research; emphasis on argument construction, statement of formal principles.
 Offered spring semesters.
 Prerequisites: LING:5010.
 Same as SLA:6010.

-Proposed universal principles of linguistic structure; approaches to classification of languages on the basis of grammatical and phonological structure.
+Proposed universal principles of linguistic structure; approaches to typological classification of languages; patterns in syntactic and morphological structure and constraints on cross-linguistic variation.
 Prerequisites: LING:5010.